parsadany/srv/README.md

 > RHEL dists are more better (more secure and lightweight) than Debian dists.
 >
 > Use Arch if and only if you are an Arch master!
+>
+> DO NOT install subprocess.run via pip! you can simply import it by default.

 # SSH: